|

 along with the supporting documents is received, free legal aid would be

 provided to the applicant forthwith.
+For

 the persons in custody, a verbal prayer for free legal aid can be made